keil4ni/recipe-analysis/README.md

 explanation

 #### Distribution of long and short recipes' rating
-The graph below indicates that there is a left skew for both time durations.
+The graph below indicates that there is a left skew for both time durations, meaning that there are more 5-star ratings for both durations than any other rating.

 <iframe src = "assets/duration-rating-distrib.html" width = "800" height = "600" frameborder = "0"></iframe>